-Transworld, Inc. understands your commitment to following OSHA standards and keeping your employees safe from any electrical hazards.
-We offer many services in South Carolina and Georgia that help keep your employees’ safe including arc flash analysis.
+Transworld Electric understands your commitment to following OSHA standards and keeping your employees safe from any electrical hazards.
+We offer many services in South Carolina and Georgia that help keep your employees’ safe including arc flash hazard analysis, NFPA 70E training, generating facility one-line diagrams, equipment labeling, NFPA 70E compliance and maintenance.
 Arc flash analysis provides a comprehensive safety analysis, and we’re highly-trained and experienced in arc flash studies

 What is Arc Flash?